This is my live blog post covering new developments in the area of new Somatostatin Analogues and new delivery systems.

 New Somatostatin Analogues in the Pipeline

-(added 31 May 16).
-Before listing the new stuff in the pipeline (both new SSAs and new delivery methods), I thought I’d also include a section on this ‘in service’ SSA which is not that well-known – Pasireotide (also known as Signifor and SOM230).
+Updated 14 Dec 2017.
+Not really new but I wanted to include it because it’s not very well-known.
+Pasireotide is also known as Signifor and SOM230.
 This drug is already in the pipeline but only for Acromegaly and Cushing’s Syndrome.
-I found it interesting that is able to function as a multireceptor-targeted SSA by binding with high affinity to 4 of the 5 somatostatin receptors (sstrs 1, 2, 3 and 5), with the highest affinity for sst5, resulting in inhibition of adrenocorticotropic hormone (ACTH) secretion (Octreotide only binds to sstrs 2, 3 and 5).
+I found it interesting that is able to function as a multireceptor-targeted SSA by binding with high affinity to 4 of the 5 somatostatin receptors (sstrs 1, 2, 3 and 5), with the highest affinity for sstr5, resulting in inhibition of adrenocorticotropic hormone (ACTH) secretion (Octreotide only binds to sstrs 2, 3 and 5).
 In fact, Signifor represents the first specific treatment for ACTH-secreting pituitary adenomas.
 Moreover, it is the first approved medical treatment for Cushing’s disease.
 If you’ve read my blog on NET Syndromes, you will see the connection – both involve pituitary tumours and this drug is designed to cater for scenarios where surgery has not solved the problem or is not an option.
 Interestingly Novartis describes it as a second generation SSA, inferring that Octreotide is first generation.
 It comes in short and long acting (LAR) forms with a similar delivery system to Octreotide.
 It is a US FDA approved orphan drug and is also approved for use in the EU.
 Novartis has also submitted additional regulatory applications for Signifor LAR worldwide.
 You can read more by clicking here

 However, there have been studies in its use for advanced NETs where Octreotide is not working or has not sufficiently controlled the effects of the syndrome.
 You can read a full text article about the study results by clicking here (you will recognise some of the authors including Edward M Wolin, Christos Toumpanakis, John Ramage, Kjell Öberg).
-My interpretation of the trial conclusion is that there does not appear to be any significant advantages of Pasireotide over Octreotide (however, you should decide for yourself).
+My interpretation of the trial conclusion is that there does not appear to be any significant advantages of Pasireotide over Octreotide.
 The attachment also confirmed studies are ongoing including a potential combination treatment of Pasireotide and Everolimus (Afinitor).
 There does not appear to be a study comparing it to Lanreotide.